DonBrant/Pixel-Palettizer/README.md

 ## Installation
 - Download "Pixel Palettizer.scm"
 - In GIMP navigate to Edit > Preferences > Folders > Scripts
-- Choose a folder in the list and click the button labeled "Show file location in file manager"
+- Choose a folder in the list and click the button labeled "Show file location in file manager" **\***
 - Place the script file in the scripts folder (.../scripts/Pixel Palettizer.scm)
 - Back in GIMP navigate to Filters > Script-Fu > Refresh Scripts
+- To open the colormap dock that you'll use to modify the palette navigate to Windows > Dockable Dialogs > Colormap

 ## Options
 - Scale: a numerical value to scale the height and width of the image by